tweag/python-monorepo-example/2018-08-23-jupyterlab-ihaskell.md

 millions of Jupyter notebooks.
 Most problems from beginner to advanced level can be solved by adapting and combining these existing solutions.

-This post presents Jupyter and JupyterLab, and shows how we can take advantage of them to expand the toolbox for interactive data analysis in Haskell.
+This post presents Jupyter and JupyterLab, which are important ingredients of the Python ecosystem, and shows how we can take advantage of them to expand the toolbox for interactive data analysis in Haskell, thanks to the `IHaskell` kernel.

 ## Jupyter and exploratory data analysis ##

+For those who don't know it, Jupyter notebooks are interactive webpages where one can interlace executable code, text and media.

+IMAGE

-For those who don't know it, [Project Jupyter](https://jupyter.org/) revolves around a messaging protocol that standardizes interactions between Jupyter *frontends* and Jupyter *kernels*.
-In a common use case, the kernel receives a code message from the frontend, executes some computation, and responds with a rich media message.
+[Project Jupyter](https://jupyter.org/) revolves around a messaging protocol that standardizes interactions between Jupyter *frontends* and Jupyter *kernels*.
+In a common use case, the kernel receives a message from the frontend, executes some code, and responds with a rich media message.
 The frontend can render such responses as text, images, videos or small applications.
 Kernels for many different languages exist, like Python, Haskell, R, C++, Julia, etc, and since the standardized message protocol is language agnostic, frontends can communicate with any kernel.

-The quick REPL-like interaction with a compute kernel is very useful for exploratory data analysis, that largely turns around a dialogue between the user and the data.
+The quick REPL-like interaction with the kernel is very useful for exploratory data analysis, since it largely turns around a dialogue between the user and the data.
 This dialogue is expressed as little code snippets and rich media answers.
 Different algorithms (expressed as short code snippets) can rapidly be tested and visualized.
 Longer dialogues with the kernel, with multiple steps,